Monsignor Thomas E. Reidy

 Deacon Gary Steffes

-Involved in music ministry since age nine, Debbie Durham has been a music leader in several parishes in Iowa and Missouri and now serves as music director at St. Francis of Assisi.
-Debbie holds a BS degree in Speech and Hearing Science and an MA degree in Journalism and Mass Communication from The University of Iowa (UI).
-She grew up on a dairy farm in Bernard, IA, and worked in Iowa City, IA, as managing editor of a medical journal as well as various public relations and philanthropy positions for both the UI and UI Foundation for nearly 20 years.
+Involved in music ministry since age nine, Debbie Durham has been a music leader in several parishes in Iowa and Missouri and now serves as Music Director at St. Francis of Assisi.
+Debbie holds a BS degree in Speech and Hearing Science and a MA degree in Journalism and Mass Communication from The University of Iowa (UI).
+She grew up on a dairy farm in Bernard, Iowa, and worked in Iowa City, Iowa as managing editor of a medical journal as well as various public relations and philanthropy positions for both the UI and UI Foundation for nearly 20 years.
 She moved with her family to Nixa in 2001.
 Debbie, her husband, Paul, and their children, Josh, Zach, Tyler, and Jessica, are founding members of St. Francis of Assisi parish.

 All parishioners are encouraged to share their time and talents to support and grow our parish community.

 The list of volunteers is countless, but to highlight a few:

 Three Advisory Councils made up of parishioners act as consulting bodies to our Pastor: